Safeguarding

 KCSIE 2023

 This is statutory guidance from the Department of Education.
-It is essential that everybody working in a school or college understands that Safeguarding "Is everyone's responsibility".
-Governors and the DSL ensure that staff have read and understand Part 1 of KCSIE for schools and colleges.
+It is essential that everybody working in a school or college understands that Safeguarding "is everyone's responsibility."
+Governors and the DSL ensure that staff have read and understood Part 1 of KCSIE for schools and colleges.